gravity-ui/yagr/docs/docs.en.md

 <img src="../imgs/1.png" width="600">

 By default Yagr turns on some plugins such as tooltip and axes formating, details of default behavior you can see in plugins section.
+See [documentation](#documentation) for configuration.

-To undestand Yagr you should know about N restrictions of implementations:
+To undestand Yagr you should know about some restrictions of implementations:

--   all series should be [aligned on single timeline](#data-alignment)
+-   all series should be aligned on single timeline.
+This restriction can cause some alignment artifacts when you have different data sources which timestamps doesn't match each other.
+See [data alignment section](#data-alignment) to undestand how to handle such cases.
--   you should or define chart size in config, or define it via CSS and use `settings.adaptive: true` -
+-   you should or define chart size in config, or use `settings.adaptive: true` and define size of chart's root HTML element by CSS.

-## Lifecycle
+## Lifecycle stages

-### Stages

 <img src="../imgs/yagr-stages.png" width="800">

 Yagr has 4 stages:

--   **Processing** - on this stage yagr makes all data transformation if required: data alignment with interpolation, stacking, normalization, caches everything which will be useful later and prepares to create uPlot config.
+-   **Processing** - on this stage Yagr makes all data transformation if required: data alignment with interpolation, stacking, normalization, scale and series transforms, caches everything which will be useful later and prepares to create uPlot config.
 -   **Generate config and plugins** - initialize and configure plugins, parse CSS-colors, preparing default settings for scales, axes, register default hooks, finally creates config and data series for uPlot.
 -   **Create uPlot instance** - creates uPlot instance.
 -   **Render** - renders node with custom renderer, also render legend if required.
 -   **Listen** - yagr instance awaits for events, triggers hooks, rerenders chart and

-When yagr instance is removing `yagr.dispose()` should be called to dispose all handlers and event listeners in chart instance.
+When yagr instance is removing `yagr.dispose()` should be called to dispose all handlers and event listeners of chart instance.

 ## React